ZhenyingZhu/StudyNotes/SystemDesign.md

 Membership and Coordination Services

-- distributed key-value stores/coordination and configuration services: ZooKeeper, etcd.
+- distributed key-value stores/coordination and configuration services **[KEY]**: ZooKeeper, etcd.
 Their APIs are similar to DB
 - HBase, Hadoop YARN, OpenStack Nova, and Kafka all rely on ZooKeeper running in the background
 - they are only designed for small amount of data that can fit in memory
-- the data is replicated to all nodes using a fault-tolerant total order broadcast algorithm
+- the data is replicated to all nodes using a fault-tolerant total order broadcast algorithm **[KEY]**
 - ZooKeeper is modeled after Google’s Chubby lock service.
-It also implements:
+It also implements **[KEY]**:
   - Linearizable atomic operations: can be used for a lock with compare-and-set op.
 The lock is implemented as a lease.
 The client fails after the expiry time
   - Total ordering of operations: can implement a fencing token using the zxid (transaction id) and cversion
   - Failure detection: clients maintain long-lived session with ZooKeeper server, so ZooKeeper can gather heartbeats.
 Release locks if a session times out for an ephemeral node